Swetha-Neha/Exploratory-Study-on-NASA-Astronauts-using-Python-and-MySQL/README.md

-# Unveiling-the-Stars - Exploratory Study on NASA Astronauts using Python and MySQL
+# Unveiling the Stars - Exploratory Study on NASA Astronauts using Python and MySQL

 "Unveiling the Stars: An Exploratory Study on NASA Astronauts" is a captivating project in which I will delve into the rich and diverse world of NASA astronauts.
 As I embark on this endeavor, I will leverage the power of Python and MySQL to meticulously clean, explore, and extract valuable insights from a comprehensive dataset containing a wealth of information about these remarkable space explorers.